Basecamp Pro Tips

 If you have a few to-dos that all need to be assigned, grouped, deleted, or archived, use the bulk tool to make that happen quickly and easily.

-Press Command + Shift (Mac) or Control + Shift (Windows) and then click on all the to-dos you want to bulk assign, archive, delete, or group.
+Press Command + Shift (Mac) or Control + Shift (Windows) and then click all the to-dos you want to bulk assign, archive, delete, or group:

 Are you part of a project that you don't need notifications from?
-If you unfollow, you’ll still have full access to the project but notifications will be muted.
+If you choose to "just follow" the project, you’ll still have full access to it but notifications will be muted.
 You won’t hear from the project unless someone specifically @mentions you or assigns you a to-do.

 Subscribe or Unsubscribe to a Comment Thread